FreshRSS/FreshRSS/Docker/README.md

 	`--label traefik.frontend.rule='Host:freshrss.example.net;PathPrefixStrip:/FreshRSS/' \`
 * You may remove the `--label traefik.*` lines if you do not use Træfik.
 * Add `-p 8080:80 \` if you want to expose FreshRSS locally, e.g. on port `8080`.
+* Replace `freshrss/freshrss` by a more specific tag (see below) such as `freshrss/freshrss:dev` for the development version, or `freshrss/freshrss:arm` for a Raspberry Pi version.

 This already works with a built-in **SQLite** database (easiest), but more powerful databases are supported: